Bukovski/react-weather-app/README.md

 A simple weather app that allows you to get current weather information, based on the city you are.
+You can change the theme of the application by clicking on the circle near the search bar and select an available theme

 ## Installation